Only You (Yazoo song): Composition

-"Only You" is a synth-pop song with a tempo of 108 beats per minute.
+"Only You" is a synth-pop and new wave song with a tempo of 108 beats per minute.
 The song features an arpeggio chord progression, and is composed in the key of A major.
 When asked about the song, Moyet said: "'Only You' has a nursery rhyme simplicity and a lack of pretension.
 You don't need to be a great instrumentalist to play it.
 It's a universal, everyman song."
 Marcos Hassan of Tiny Mix Tapes agreed with this statement.
 He wrote that although "Only You" is a traditional synth-pop song, its softer and intimate sound is more reminiscent of Motown records, and ultimately described the song as "a warm and familiar extraterrestrial creature".
 Stewart Mason of AllMusic noted the use of layered melodies performed on multiple monophonic synthesizers, which add what he called "depth and melodic substance" to the song.

-Lyrically, "Only You" is a torch song about the resignation of a relationship.
-The singer knows the conflict laden relationship is over, but desperately wants to be proven wrong.
 NME's Priva Elan wrote that the song may have initially been about Clarke's uneasy relationship with Depeche Mode, but Moyet turned the lyrics into the story of a person "looking through a scrapbook of photo-like memories".
 Moyet's soulful, almost masculine vocals span a tonal range of F♯3 to D4.
 Mason compared Moyet's vocals to those of 1970s singer Ann Peebles.

-Release and reception
+Release and chart performance

 "Only You" was released in March 1982, as a 7" and 12" single.
 It was the first single from their debut album Upstairs at Eric's, and was paired with the B-side "Situation".
 The cover art for "Only You" featured an illustration of an American football player running with the ball.

-"Only You" debuted at number seventy-two on the UK singles chart, on 11 April.
+"Only You" debuted at number seventy-two on the UK Singles Chart, on 11 April.
 Over the next few weeks, the song steadily climbed the chart, and on 16 May peaked at number two, only behind the Eurovision winning song "A Little Peace".
 "Only You" stayed within the top ten for the next three weeks, after which it began to drop in position.
 It spent fourteen weeks on the chart, and last appeared on 11 July.
 During its chart run, "Only You" was certified silver by the British Phonographic Industry, denoting shipments of 250,000 copies.

 In the United States, "Only You" debuted at number ninety on the Billboard Hot 100 on 26 February 1983.
 The song slowly rose in positions, and on 19 March peaked at number sixty-seven, where it remained for three weeks.
 It spent eight weeks on the chart, and last appeared on 16 April.